In order to understand zero-based budgeting, the first thing one should understand is the various parts of a typical business budget.

 - In traditional Budgeting, the previous year’s budget is taken as a base for the preparation of a budget.
 Whereas, each time the budget under zero-based budgeting is created, the activities are re-evaluated and thus started from scratch.

-- The emphasis of the traditional budgeting is on the previous expenditure level.
+- The emphasis of traditional budgeting is on the previous expenditure level.
 On the contrary, zero-based budgeting focuses on forming a new economic proposal, whenever the budget is set.

-- In the traditional budgeting, justification of the line items and expenses are not at all required.
+- In traditional budgeting, justification of the line items and expenses are not at all required.
 On the other hand, in zero-based budgeting, proper justification is required, taking into account the cost and benefit.